AdobeDocs/experience-manager-forms-cloud-service.en/help/import-export-forms-templates.md

 ## Download or upload a theme {#downloading-or-uploading-a-theme}

 You can create, download, or upload themes.
-For more information about themes, see [Themes in AEM Forms](themes.md).
+For more information about themes, see [Create a theme](themes.md).

 ### Download a theme {#downloading-a-theme}